 Pickled spring vegetables have all the crunch and flavor you want in a snack without being at all filling.
 I make big batches and put them in canning jars to give away to my friends.
 They look really pretty and taste great.
-They keep refrigerated for 2 weeks.–Sara Foster
+They keep refrigerated for 2 weeks.
+Originally published May 23, 2011.–Sara Foster

 LC A Fickle Pickle Note